singularityhub/singularity-hpc/paper/paper.md

-Creating a registry entry for a scientific container comes down to writing a simple `container.yaml` file with basic metadata and description, definition any and all important entrypoints, and the digests to pull.
+Creating a registry entry for a scientific container comes down to writing a simple `container.yaml` file with basic metadata and description, the definition of any and all important entrypoints, and the digests to pull.
-As soon as a researcher puts their container in an online registry and adds the entry, new versions of the container are automatically discovered by shpc, and can be installed by the researcher when he or she chooses.
+As soon as a researcher puts their container in an online registry and adds the entry, new versions of the container are automatically discovered by shpc, and can be installed by the researcher when they choose.
 The user does not need to look in advance for a version if they want the latest provided by the registry.
-Software is easy to search for, and quickly see complete documentation and commands available:
+Software is easy to search for, and with a simple command, the user can quickly see complete documentation and commands available:

 ```bash